just-the-docs/just-the-docs/docs/customization.md

 ## Specific visual customization

 To customize your site’s aesthetic, open `_sass/custom/custom.scss` in your editor to see if there is a variable that you can override.
-Most styles like fonts, colors, spacing, etc.. are derived from these variables.
-To override a specific variable, uncomment out it’s line and change it’s value.
+Most styles like fonts, colors, spacing, etc. are derived from these variables.
+To override a specific variable, uncomment its line and change its value.

 For example, to change the link color from the purple default to blue, open `_sass/custom/custom.css` and find the `$link-color` variable on line `50`.
-Uncomment it out, and change it's value to our `$blue-000` variable, or another shade of your choosing.
+Uncomment it, and change its value to our `$blue-000` variable, or another shade of your choosing.

 #### Example
 {: no_toc }